AntonTerekhov/OrientDB-PHP/readme.markdown

 Value can be defined with or without leading hash sign.

-*Example*:
+*Example 1*:

     $link = new OrientDBTypeLink('#100:99');
     echo $link .
 PHP_EOL;
     echo $link->getHash() .
 PHP_EOL;
     echo $link->get() .
 PHP_EOL;

+*Example 2*:

     $link2 = new OrientDBTypeLink('#100:99');
     echo $link2 .
 PHP_EOL;
     echo $link2->getHash() .
 PHP_EOL;
     echo $link2->get() .
 PHP_EOL;

-Output will be the same:
+Output of these two examples would be the same:

     #100:99
     #100:99
     100:99

 ### OrientDBTypeTime ###
-Used to store OrientDB date format on timestamps.
+Used to store OrientDB date format with timestamps.

     OrientDBTypeLink(mixed $value);